 Ethanol is a CNS depressant1 that enhances the inhibitory neurotransmitter γ-aminobutyric acid receptors and blockade of excitatory N-methyl-D-aspartic acid receptors.
 Modulation of these systems leads to the development of tolerance, dependence, and a withdrawal syndrome when ethanol intake ceases in dependent individuals.

-Because of the phenomenon of tolerance, blood ethanol levels correlate poorly with ...
+Because of the phenomenon of tolerance, blood ethanol levels correlate ...